Visitors intending to reach the official website should click HERE

 Hours

 Breakfast, lunch, and dinner options, beverages (alcoholic and non-alcoholic), comfortable seating, Wi-Fi, flight information monitors, newspapers and magazines, computers, TV.
-Some passengers highlight the premium food options, although they also mention that space can be limited during peak hours.
+Some passengers highlight premium food options, though they also note that space can be limited during peak hours.

-Available to first or business class passengers of American Airlines and oneworld carriers, Admirals Club or Alaska Lounge+ members, and other eligible groups, including military personnel in uniform and oneworld Emerald and Sapphire members.
+Available to first class or business class passengers on American Airlines and oneworld airlines, Admirals Club or Alaska Lounge+ members, and other eligible groups, including uniformed military personnel and oneworld Emerald and Sapphire members.
 The day pass costs USD79.00 per person.

 American Express The Centurion Lounge